twplatformlabs/circleci-remote-docker/README.md

 - tar
 - gzip
 - ca-certificates
-_See CHANGES.md for current versions and security recommandations_
+_See CHANGES.md for current versions and .snyk for current vuln recommandations_

 ### Tagging Scheme